 I have been privileged to see the creative fruits of Chris’ experimentation and growth as an educator.
 Chris has the rare skill of being able to take the germ of an idea or intellectual provocation and to run with and develop it, in the process of which he manifests many desirable qualities – intellectual risk-taking and curiosity, creativity, rigour, the skill of drawing astutely on his own reading, culture, and experience, and a genuine interest in engaging and extending the interests of learners of all abilities and backgrounds (which he does with great success).
 Dr. Barry Hymer, Emeritus Professor of Psychology in Education at the University of Cumbria in Lancaster.

-I have been Chris's mindfulness supervisor since 2017.
 Chris is a great communicator and he has an immense curiosity and interest in sharing how to use mindfulness in life to help others.
-He enjoys finding out and reading around many areas linked to mindfulness and education.
 He is not afraid to dig deep within his own experience and challenge himself.
 He uses what he finds in his blogs and astute observations to support, teach and help others to explore their own journeys through life.
 Helen Marsh, Mindfulness Teacher, Trainer, and Supervisor at SHROPSHIRE MINDFULNESS, UK.